-This public health crisis highlights the importance of robust health systems to respond to outbreaks like COVID-19 and to control other deadly diseases such as malaria.
-On World Malaria Day, April 25, we are calling on the global health community to uphold progress and commitments made in the fight to end malaria.
+The COVID-19 pandemic highlights the importance of robust health systems to respond to disease outbreaks and to control other deadly diseases such as malaria.
+On World Malaria Day, April 25, we are calling on the global health community to continue to uphold progress and commitments made in the fight to end malaria.

 Follow us on social media at #MalariaFuture

 In 1999, Novartis launched the first fixed-dose Artemisinin-based Combination Therapy (ACT) and in 2009, the first dispersible pediatric ACT developed in partnership with Medicines for Malaria Venture (MMV).
-Over the past 20 years, together with our partners, we have delivered more than 900 million treatments, including over 390 million pediatric treatments to malaria-endemic countries.
+Over the past 20 years, together with our partners, we have delivered nearly 1 billion treatments, including over 430 million pediatric treatments to malaria-endemic countries.

 Working on next-generation antimalarials